What a Toddler Easter Egg Hunt Can Teach You About Success

 Make your own eggs

 During my little boy’s nap, I hid some more eggs around the house.
 I found some nicer metal ones that he could play with for a long time.
-(He has long had a weird fascination with easter eggs.)
-I put better stuff in them, stuff that he was actually interested in.
+(He had a weird fascination with easter eggs.)
+I put better stuff in them, stuff that he was actually interested in

-(Off topic: What kind of idiot puts Laffy Taffy in eggs for a toddler hunt?
-Note to all you easter egg hunt planners out there: toddlers are not physically able to eat Laffy Taffy.)
+(Side note: What kind of monster puts Laffy Taffy in eggs for a toddler hunt?
+Note to all you easter egg hunt planners out there: toddlers are not physically able to eat Laffy Taffy.
+Although Carla makes a very fair defense of it in the comments.)

-When you’re freaking out because the good stuff seems scarce–and maybe even not very good–and your competition looks overwhelming, consider how you might be able to step out of the game.
+When you’re freaking out because the good stuff seems scarce — and, honestly, maybe even not very good — consider how you might be able to step out of the game.

 Instead of applying for jobs, make up a job and pitch it.
 Instead of jockeying with competitors selling the same junk you do, and letting Wal*Mart annihilate all of you on price, come up with something entirely new to do.